 In the three months to March 2016, the employment rate of the population aged 15-64 years stood at 64.6 percent, up 0.2 percentage points compared to the final quarter 2015.
 Permanent employment rate for people aged 15-64 came in at 48.9 percent in the first quarter 2016 quarter.
 It increased by 0.2 percentage points quarter-on-quarter, as year-on-year.
 Meanwhile, fixed term and temporary contracts employment rate stood at 7.3 percent, down 0.1 percentage points from the previous quarter and up 0.2 percentage points over the year.

-The activity rate of people aged 15-64 increased in the second quarter and stood at 71.4 percent (+0.1 percentage points quarter-on-quarter and year-on-year.
+The activity rate of people aged 15-64 increased by 0.1 percentage points to 71.1 percent in the first quarter and up by 0.4 percentage points year-on-year.

 About 6.4 percent of the persons employed were underemployed, decreasing by 0.1 percentage points over the quarter.
 Slack work stood at 0.2 percent of the persons employed.